Are you struggling to get website traffic from Google?

 - “If I shorten my URL structure, then Google will be able to understand my page’s content more easily, and therefore rank my shorter URLs higher in the SERPs”

 A hypothesis is important for your A/B test because it gives you a thorough understanding of the results you want to see.
 By focusing on the expected outcome, you’re testing to see whether your initial expectations (your hypothesis) is accurate.

 Now that you’ve got your hypothesis, you’re ready to prove it correct.
 But how exactly do you run an A/B SEO test that doesn’t fail miserably or leave you with inaccurate results?

-Here are three techniques you can use:
+Here are some techniques you can use:

 2) Google Optimize